 Research students are normally appointed a supervisory team consisting of at least two supervisors.
 One of these will be designated as the first point of contact with personal responsibility for ensuring that effective supervision is provided.

-When you commence your supervisor will assess any needs you have for training and will explore an appropriate programme of development with you including undertaking some modules to help you teach when required.
+When you commence your studies, your supervisor will assess any needs you may have for training and will explore an appropriate programme of development with you.
+This includes undertaking some modules to help you teach when required.

 You will have the use of a desk, phone and other office resources within LEaD.
 You will also be invited to all activities that are part of the LEaD development so you can participate and become an active member of the team.